davoclavo/FotosPaLaBanda/README.md

 Aproximate costs:

+FotosPaLaBanda:

   * 4x6
     - $4.50 (MXN)
-    - Fits 20 pictures *infantil* size
+    - 20 pictures *infantil* size

-  * 5x7 - ?????
+> vs

-  * ...
+  * Studio/Photo booth

-  Normal costs:
-  * 8 *infantil* size pictures
     - $40~$90 (MXN)
+    - 8 pictures *infantil* size

 Savings:

-  Printing them on a 4x6, you spend $0.225 per picture Printing them on a photo studio $8 per picture
+  Printing them on a 4x6, you spend $0.225 per picture

+  Printing them in a studio $8 per picture

 #It is 3555% more expensive to print them in a studio!